Electric Skateboards in Poland

 Poland is one of the few European countries to have integrated electric skateboards into law.

-⚙️ Legal Conditions
+⚙️ Legal Requirements

-Top speed: 20 km/h on cycle paths.
+Top speed: 20 km/h on bike paths.

 Roadway: prohibited.

-Minimum age: 10 years old with a cyclist's card or licence (AM, A1, B1, T).
+Minimum age: 10 years old with a cyclist card or license (AM, A1, B1, T).

 📋 Strict Prohibitions